A. Battle against the Amalekites.

 Then Samuel said, "Bring Agag king of the Amalekites here to me."
 So Agag came to him cautiously.
 And Agag said, "Surely the bitterness of death is past."
 But Samuel said, "As your sword has made women childless, so shall your mother be childless among women."
 And Samuel hacked Agag in pieces before the Lord in Gilgal.

 a.
-Then Samuel said, “Bring Agag king of the Amalekites here to me.”
-For Samuel, the issue is not yet resolved.
-There is still the matter of Saul’s incomplete obedience.
-God’s command to utterly destroy all of Amalek still stood, even if Saul had not obeyed it.
+Then Samuel said, "Bring Agag king of the Amalekites here to me."
+The issue was not yet resolved for Samuel - there was still the matter of Saul's incomplete obedience.
+God's command to utterly destroy all of Amalek still stood, even if Saul didn't obey it.

 i.
 "I who have escaped death from the hands of a warlike prince in the fury of battle, shall certainly never suffer death from an old prophet in time of peace."
 (Poole)

 c.
-As your sword has made women childless, so shall your mother be childless among women: Samuel makes it clear that Agag was not some innocent bystander when it came to the atrocities the Amalekites inflicted on Israel.
-Agag was the wicked, violent leader of a wicked, violent people.
-God’s judgment against him and the Amalekites was just.
+As your sword has made women childless, so shall your mother be childless among women: Samuel makes it clear that Agag was not an innocent bystander when it came to the atrocities the Amalekites inflicted on Israel.
+Agag was the wicked and violent leader of a wicked and violent people.
+God's judgment against him and the Amalekites was just.

 d.
-And Samuel hacked Agag in pieces before the Lord in Gilgal: Samuel was a priest, and had officiated at hundreds of animal sacrifices.
-He knew what it was like for the blade to cut into flesh; but he had never killed another person.
-Now, without hesitation, this old prophet raises a sword - or probably, a large knife, because that is what Samuel would have used in sacrifices - and brings it down upon this proud, violent king.
+And Samuel hacked Agag in pieces before the Lord in Gilgal: Samuel was a priest and had officiated at hundreds of animal sacrifices.
+He knew how it felt when the blade cut into flesh, but he had never killed another person.
+Now, without hesitation, this old prophet raises a sword - or probably a large knife, as he would use in sacrifices - and brought it down upon this proud, violent king.
 Samuel hacked Agag in pieces.

 ii.
 "But these are no precedents for private persons to take the sword of justice into their hands; for we must live by the laws of God, and not by extraordinary examples."
 (Poole)